litanlitudan/skyagi/skyagi-api/README.md

 ### Return values from the API

 The API returns one of the following JSON messages.

 * Response: most messages created by the service are in this category
+    * `role` can be either `system` or one of the user created characters, indicating from whom the message is.
+    * `msg_type` can be:
+        * `conversation`: a conversation message from one of the user created characters.
+        * `info`: a system message for informative purpose.
+        * `whisper`: a system message indicating whispers between user created characters.

 ```
 {
     "result": {